 Want to make more money in your law practice?
 One of the biggest keys for doing so is avoiding the pay-per-click quicksand.
 By this I mean that pay-per-click is a trap that many attorneys get themselves caught in.
 Many don’t realize they’re in it and the ones that do realize they’re in the trap simply see Google’s Adwords program as a cost of doing business.
 What these lawyers don’t get is that they’re stuck in a hole and, the last time I checked, you don’t get out of a hole by continuing to dig.
-So if you want to make money, and be happy chap, then avoid the paid click quicksand.
+So if you want to make money, and be a happy chap, then avoid the paid click quicksand.
 On the other hand, maybe you’re happy looking like this guy:

 Assuming you not willing to take your last few dollars down into the sand with you, let’s make sure you get on the right path so you can start looking like this guy: